 The Audit Committee of Seaboard is comprised of three directors who are "independent," as defined by the NYSE American listing standards and applicable SEC rules, and operates under a written charter.
-The Audit Committee Charter is available on Seaboard's website at www.seaboardcorp.com.

-The Audit Committee has reviewed the audited financial statements for fiscal year 2022 and discussed them with management and with the independent auditors, KPMG LLP.
+The Audit Committee has reviewed the audited financial statements for fiscal year 2023 and discussed them with management and with the independent auditors, KPMG LLP.
 The Audit Committee also discussed with KPMG LLP the matters required to be discussed by the applicable Public Company Accounting Oversight Board standards and SEC requirements.